sings from the suburban garden trees

 Main Threats

 No significant conservation threats as this is an introduced species.
 No legal protection.
 Common and widespread.
-May compete with native birds for invertebrates and fruit in gardens and forest edges.
+May compete with native birds for invertebrates and fruit.

 Population

 Populations are abundant and widespread throughout New Zealand.
 Species is common in urban and rural areas.
 No formal population assessment exists.
-Not considered a threat, though ecological impacts remain unclear.
+Not considered a threat.

 Conservation Status